 Let me introduce our family so you can get to know the kind of home your puppy will be raised in.
-We have four kids, ages 7-17, all homeschooled, and in multiple sports.
+We have four kids, ages 8-19, 3 homeschooled and 1 in college, and multiple sports.
 There are always water bottles, balls, shin guards, gloves, and goggles lying around!
-My husband and his business partner own and operate a small business, and he coaches the girls' varsity and middle school soccer teams at our high school.
+My husband and his business partner own and operate a small business.
 I homeschool, teach at our homeschool coop, coordinate everyone's schedules, and try to keep up with my 2-legged and 4-legged kids!

-We first became interested in breeding over 7 years ago when we helped to care for and socialize our neighbors' puppies, and we brought home our first dog from that litter, a Labrador named Rocky.
-The idea of breeding went on hold when we discovered our youngest child was on the way, but we enjoyed watching the process through friends.
-When we decided we were ready to begin our own breeding program, we did extensive research to determine which breed we would focus on.
-We LOVE our Lab - his patience, the way he can go from hyper running with the kids to flopping down with them in front of a movie, the tolerant way he let our youngest crawl over him as a toddler and my school-age nephew arrange and rearrange him just the other week.
+We first became interested in breeding over 9 years ago when we helped to care for and socialize our neighbors' puppies, and we brought home our first dog from that litter, a Labrador named Rocky.
+When we decided we were ready to begin our own breeding program, our extensive research led us to the Australian Labradoodle, combining a nonshedding coat with many of the personality traits of our Rocky - his patience, the way he can go from hyper running with the kids to flopping down with them in front of a movie, and the tolerant way he let our youngest crawl over him as a toddler.
 But, we don't love the dog hair in, on, and through EVERYTHING.
-I swear I could sweep up enough fur to make a puppy every day, even after we brush him.
-Two of our daughters have exercise-induced asthma, as well as allergies, and my husband and other daughter have allergies as well, so we knew we needed a breed where shedding and allergens weren't an issue.
-I began to research breeds that incorporated Labrador, and Australian Labradoodles quickly rocketed to the top of our list.
-Now, we're in love with this magnificent breed!
+I could sweep up enough fur to make a puppy every day, even after we brush him.
+With exercise-induced asthma and allergies in our family, we knew we needed a nonshedding and allergy friendly breed.
+We're in love with this magnificent breed!